- Browse Cases

 Around this time, a court granted an injunction that prevented the leaders of the campaign, including Branche and Savage, from interfering with the school system.
 Also, around this time and under orders from Governor Scranton, the Pennsylvania State Human Relations Commission announced that it would hold hearings on the de facto segregation in Chester schools.
 These hearings were scheduled to open on May 3.
 In preparation for the hearings, Branch and Savage announced on Wednesday, April 29, that there would be a seven-day moratorium on all demonstrations.

 The state Human Relations Commission hearings opened as scheduled on Monday, May 4 at the Pennsylvania Military College in Chester.
-Initially, leaders of the desegregation campaign, including Branche and Savage, refused to testify before the Commission, They cited procedural oversights in the preparation of the Commission, which they felt would discredit and delegitimize any ruling it made.
+Initially, leaders of the desegregation campaign, including Branche and Savage, refused to testify before the Commission.
+They cited procedural oversights in the preparation of the Commission, which they felt would discredit and illegitimate any ruling it made.
 Upon entering the audience, Branche, Savage, and George T. Raymond, who was another leader in the campaign, were all subpoenaed to testify.

 The 10-member Commission, which had three African Americans on it, opened by receiving reports from investigators it had sent into Chester.
 As reported in The New York Times on May 5, 1964, these reports concluded that there was "maintenance of all-one color schools, assignment of Negro teachers to all-Negro schools, inferior educational standards in nonwhite schools, failure to appoint Negroes to supervisory and administrative positions and gerrymandering of boundary lines defining school zones in order to perpetuate all-Negro schools" in Chester.

-On Wednesday, May 6, 1964, School Board president Frances Donahoo testified before the Commission and dumfounded the audience, press and even members of the Commission when she said that the Board had never discussed the issue of segregation in Chester's public schools because it did not want to hurt the feelings of the African Americans on the Board.
+On Wednesday, May 6, 1964, School Board president Frances Donahoo testified before the Commission and dumbfounded the audience, press and even members of the Commission when she said that the Board had never discussed the issue of segregation in Chester's public schools because it did not want to hurt the feelings of the African Americans on the Board.
 Nathan Agran, counsel for the Commission, responded by asking her, "Is this possible, with all that has been happening in the past months?"

 On Thursday, May 7, CFFN took depositions from over a hundred people who were brutalized by local and state police during demonstrations.
 Branche said that these depositions would be contained in a forthcoming federal suit to be filed by Cecil B. Moore, president of the Philadelphia Chapter of the NAACP.
 At this point, state police were conducting their own internal investigation into possible police brutality during the demonstrations.